aedans/M-old/README.md

 (if <condition> <then> <else>?)
 ```

-If condition is true, evaluates then, otherwise evaluates else.
+If condition is true, evaluates to then, otherwise evaluates to else.
-If there is no else, and condition is false, evaluates to Unit instead.
+If there is no else, and condition is false, evaluates to nil instead.

 ```
 '(<expression>+)